 BLS publishes three different establishment-based employment measures for any given quarter.
 Each of these measures—the QCEW, BED, and CES—makes use of the quarterly UI employment reports in producing data.
 Each measure, however, has a somewhat different universe of coverage and estimation procedure, and each produces a different publication.
 Other data series are briefly covered here.

-Current Population Survey (CPS) is published monthly by BLS.
+The Current Population Survey (CPS) is a monthly survey of households conducted by the Bureau of Census for the Bureau of Labor Statistics.
+BLS uses CPS data to provide monthly estimates on the labor force, employment unemployment, and other related data.
 CPS employment data are estimated from a survey of about 60,000 U.S. households, while QCEW employment data are summarized from quarterly reports submitted by 10.0 million U.S. establishments.
 CPS counts employed people, whereas the QCEW program counts covered workers who earned wages during the pay period that includes the 12th of the month.
 Consequently, the CPS includes people “with a job but not at work” who earn no wages, for example, workers on extended unpaid leaves of absence.
 QCEW data, by contrast, exclude unpaid workers.
 QCEW data count separately each job held by multiple jobholders.
-While the CPS counts such workers once, in the job at which they worked the most hours, it does have some multiple jobholder data.
+Although the CPS counts such workers once, in the job at which they worked the most hours, it does have some multiple jobholder data.
 The CPS counts employed persons at their place of residence; the QCEW program counts jobs at the place of work.
 CPS also differs from the QCEW program, in that it includes self-employed people; unpaid family workers employed 15 or more hours during the survey period; and a greater proportion of agricultural and domestic workers.
 CPS data exclude people under age 16, while the QCEW program counts all covered workers, regardless of age.